statgen/SLURM-examples/README.md

 There are three main SLURM options for multi-threaded programs:

-* `--ntasks`: the number of processes that program will launch (choose 1 unless using MPI)
+* `--ntasks`: the number of processes that the program will launch
 * `--cpus-per-task`: the number of cores each process will use (defaults to 1)
 * `--mem-per-cpu`: the amount of memory per core, in MB (or add `G` for GB).